 Uncategorized

-Halloween is a special time of year where children can don costumes, take on the persona of their heroes, and venture through their neighborhood in search of the highest quality of sweets.
+Halloween is a special time of year where children can do costumes, take on the persona of their heroes, and venture through their neighborhood in search of the highest quality of sweets.
 For children with cerebral palsy (CP), however, this can be a time where certain traditions are difficult to participate in due to lack of accessibility.
-To remedy this, Dr. David Siambanes, pediatric orthopedist and founder of Children’s Cerebral Palsy (CCP), is offering Halloween hosters tips on how they can make their stop inclusive for children with CP.
+To remedy this, Dr. David Siambanes, pediatric orthopedist and founder of Children’s Cerebral Palsy (CCP), is offering Halloween tips on how they can make their stop inclusive for children with CP.

 “Every kid with disabilities deserves the opportunity to experience Halloween like everyone else, which takes some consideration and initiative among members of their community,” said Siambanes, a board-certified and fellowship-trained spine surgeon.
 “A few simple tricks can really make kids with CP feel included in the holiday festivities.”